GuardianFirewall/GuardianConnect/README.md

 # GuardianConnect
 API / VPN Framework for Guardian Firewall iOS application

-To build an xcframework for iOS or mac change into the root folder and run
+To build an xcframework for iOS or mac change into the root folder and run OR change to the target XCFramework and build straight from Xcode

 ./build_framework.sh